antoine3000/dok-antoine/content/fabac-assignments/2020-02-09-computer-aided-design/_index.md

 File: [freecad-test.FCStd](https://cloud.antoine.studio/index.php/s/RKRdTDDCXPsSt4t/download?path=%2F02-cad&files=freecad-test.FCStd)

 FreeCAD seems to have everything we need to design parts and machines, it seems really powerful.
 The thing that annoys me a little is the interface, I feel it over-complicated and I get lost easily, without knowing what I am doing.
 Maybe it comes from the fact that I "fell in love" with the "simplicity" of OpenSCAD?
-Anyway, I'll have to use FreeCAD and OpenSCAD together, and I am quite satisfied with all the possibilities it offers.
+Anyway, I will have to use FreeCAD and OpenSCAD together, and I am quite satisfied with all the possibilities it offers.

 Each view has a custom set of tools.
 So it's important to switch to the appropriated view before doing some manipulations.
 The more useful ones are `Sketcher` and `Part Design`.